×

 Re-Imagining Bergstrom Park

-Please review each board and leave your comments and feedback on the conceptual plans.
-The online commenting period will run through Wednesday, June 4th, 2025.
+Please review each board and leave your comments and feedback on the final conceptual master plan.
+The online commenting period will run through Wednesday, August 6th, 2025.
 Thank you in advance for your comments and feedback, it is greatly appreciated.

 How to Review?
 As indicated on the green bar at the top of the document, you can click anywhere on the document to comment.
 You do not need to register/sign in to provide comments.
 However, you will be asked to provide your name and email the first time you comment (if you come back at another time, you'll have to add your name and address again).